top of page

 Photo by Drif Riadh on Unsplash

 A client emailed me near the start of the pandemic that “We’re dealing with unprecedented times.”
-But are we?
-And what will the “new normal” look like as the COVID-19 pandemic recedes?
+But were we?
+And what will the “new normal” look like as the continual chaos from the pandemic and other social issues recedes?

-With that said, I believe that we are experiencing a paradigm shift as a result of the COVID-19 pandemic.
-This shift feels like the period after 9/11.
+With that said, I believe that we are experiencing a paradigm shift that feels like the period after 9/11.
 After that crisis, we came together for a bit before going our separate ways.
 In the time since we’ve further fractured into competing tribes–Republicans vs. Democrats, conservatives vs. liberals, Fox News vs. MSNBC, the Western World vs. Muslims, nations vs. immigrants, etc. Even though 9/11 happened two decades ago, that crisis has had ripple effects that we see reflected in today’s world.

 Early in the COVID-19 pandemic, I wondered what the emerging paradigm shift would be like?
 Will we embrace this opportunity to build deeper family bonds, now that we’re sitting together at the table?
 Will we get back to actually knowing our neighbors, now that they may be our lifeline at some point?
 Can we develop a new reverence for nature since our choices for entertainment are going to be more limited?
 How can our creativity begin to grow and blossom?
 Will we begin to work through our personal libraries of books, movies, and podcasts to make meaning of our current situation as well as find a mental escape?
 How can we find the wherewithal to break the bad habits that have held us back?